victorspring/plumber/README.md

 Simple application for plumber accounting via REST API based on Spring Boot and Embedded PostgreSQL database.
-You don't have to run database separately, it will be automatically started with the application and populated with test data using Liquibase.
-Note that data will be lost after the application stops
+You don't have to run database separately, it will be automatically started along with the application and populated with test data using Liquibase.
+Note that data will be lost after the application stops.

-For launching execute following command from the base directory of this project/
+For launching execute following command from the base directory of this project.

 If you use Unix:
 ```